hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ## Flickering in Electron / CEF apps

-This flickering is likely caused by these apps running in XWayland.
-To fix the flickering, try running the apps in native Wayland instead.
+The reason why Electron and CEF apps flicker is because of two reasons:

+1. They run in XWayland by default.
+2. They don't use the syncobj protocol by default.

-For most Electron apps, you should be fine just adding this environment variable to your config:
+To enable native Wayland support most Electron apps, you should be fine just adding this environment variable to your config:

 ```ini
 env = ELECTRON_OZONE_PLATFORM_HINT,auto